 - Category: News & Events

-Laws has been involved in rural health issues for more than 10 years, both as a clinical provider and as coordinator of telemedicine services to west-central Indiana and east-central Illinois.
-She works extensively with colleagues to develop strong collaborative partnerships designed to improve the access and availability of health services in rural and medically underserved communities.
+Laws has been involved in rural health issues for more than ten years, both as a clinical provider and a coordinator of telemedicine services to west-central Indiana and east-central Illinois.
+She is director of the Wabash Valley Rural Telehealth Network, a member of the American Telemedicine Association, Indiana FCC Telehealth Advisory Committee and the national and Indiana rural health associations.
+She works extensively with colleagues to advance the use of telemedicine in rural communities to fill service gaps and improve the overall quality of health care services through technology.

 Prior to being named the RHIC’s executive director, she served as the manager of the Telehealth and Innovative Technologies Department at the Richard G. Lugar Center for Rural Health at Union Hospital.
 In addition, she has worked for Union Hospital System, Inc. since 1998, working as a nursing care manager for multiple departments of Union Hospital Clinton.
 She is past president of the West-Central Area Health Education Center.
 She holds an associate degree in nursing from Indiana State University, a bachelor’s degree from Indiana Wesleyan and is pursuing a master’s degree in nursing administration from Indiana State University.

 Partners in the Rural Health Innovation Collaborative are Union Hospital and its Richard G. Lugar Center for Rural Health, Indiana State University, Indiana University School of Medicine-Terre Haute, Ivy Tech Community College-Wabash Valley, City of Terre Haute, Terre Haute Economic Development Corporation, Vermillion-Parke Community Health Center, Hamilton Center, Indiana Rural Health Association, and the Indiana Area Health Education Center.